mancvso/docker-gitlab-ci-runner-python/README.md

 - Python 2.6, 2.7, 3.3 and 3.4 (2.6 & 3.3 from Dead Snakes)
 - pip and virtualenv installed

-# Installation

-This image is available as a [Trusted Build](https://index.docker.io/u/cardoe/gitlab-ci-runner-python/).
-Import the build like this:

-	docker pull cardoe/gitlab-ci-runner-python

 # Usage
 Run like this: